The Best Kids’ Desks Meet All Your Little One’s Scholarly Needs

 Most manufacturers of kids’ desks are familiar with their targeted user, so durable, easy-to-clean surfaces abound.
 The majority of desks, whether they’re laminate, wood, or metal, can be wiped down with a soft, damp cloth.
 Got some particularly stubborn “art”?
 It might be time to pull out the Mr. Clean Magic Eraser, but be sure to clean a test area first to check for colorfastness.
 Looking for a more natural solution?
-Karen Aronian, Ed.D., a parenting and education expert, recommends cleaning off markings and grime with a vinegar-and-water solution, followed by a spritz of alcohol to remove germs and stains.
+Karen Aronian, Ed.D., a parenting and education expert, recommends getting off markings and grime with a vinegar-and-water solution, followed by a spritz of alcohol to remove germs and stains.
 And if all else fails, “you can always repaint a marked-up desk,” she says.
-“However, you might just want to hold onto the graffiti, marks, and stickers that celebrate a child’s development.”
+“However, you might just want to hold onto the graffiti, marks, and stickers that celebrate your child’s development.”

 Q: How many drawers is enough for a kids’ desk?

 When it comes to drawers, our experts note that it’s not so much the number of drawers that’s important; it’s proportions and dimensions.
 “If you’re opting for a smaller desk, shallow drawers are the best use of storage for kids,” says Sarah Sain, designer for family-run renovation company Sain Homes.
 Shallow drawers are ideal for storing laptops, pens or pencils, and other creative tools without having them get lost in deep, seemingly bottomless drawers that inevitably fill up with all sorts of toys, games, markers, and maybe even the odd snack or two.

 Q: Are all kids’ desks height adjustable?